 What to Do If You Find Errors

-Errors happen more often than you'd think.
-Maybe a payment was reported as late when you actually paid on time.
-Maybe there's a duplicate account on your report.
-Maybe someone opened an account in your name.
+Errors happen more often than you would think.
+Maybe a payment was reported as late when you paid on time, maybe there is a duplicate account, or maybe someone opened an account in your name.

 If you spot an error, you can dispute it directly with the bureau for free using a 609 dispute letter or a credit inquiry removal letter.
-You can file online, by mail, or by phone, providing details about what's wrong.
-The bureau has 30 days to investigate.
-If they can't verify the error, they have to remove it.
+You can file online, by mail, or by phone.
+The bureau generally has 30 days to investigate, and if it cannot verify the item it has to remove it.
 This is one of the most powerful tools for free credit restoration.

-If you'd rather have professional help with disputes, Dovly uses AI to automate the process, and Lexington Law is one of the most established credit repair firms.
+If you would rather have professional help, Dovly uses AI to automate the process, and Lexington Law is one of the most established credit repair firms.
 Read our Dovly review and Lexington Law review to compare options.

 Lexington Law Firm